Raamprasaadh/1pwd/README.md

 **How to install:**

+- run devops/install.bat

+** How to build**
-- run devops/windows/installation.bat
+- run devops/build.bat

 **How to use the application:**

-- After installation, in desktop there will be a shortcut named 1pwd run it.
+- After building, run devops/1pwd.bat

-- a terminal will be opened followed by a browser.
+- a terminal will be opened .

-- once the page loads. navigate through the app.
+- open this [link](http://localhost:3000) in browser, once the page loads. navigate through the app.

 **How to close the application.**